How to write a business plan for an airplane leasing company?

 Then proceed to the competition subsection, where you introduce your main competitors and highlight what sets you apart from them.

-Finally, conclude your market analysis with an overview of the key regulations applicable to your airplanes leasing company.
+Finally, conclude your market analysis with an overview of the key regulations applicable to your airplane leasing company.

 5. The strategy section